The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \paragraph{Manipulation Check: Personalization of the Generated Texts}

-To check whether the personalization was successful, we computed the cosine similarity of training texts and generated texts for each participant.
-We had to remove one participant as the cosine similarity returned was zero.
-We expected that the similarity of texts for the true personalization group should be larger than for the pseudo-personalization group that received non-personalized texts.
-Indeed, on average the cosine similarity was larger for the true personalization group ($M = .55$, $SD = .06$) compared to the pseudo-personalization condition ($M = .53 $, $SD =.06 $, $t(30.90) = -3.86$, $p < .001$, $d = -1.32$). \autoref{tab:personalization_getting} confirms that the personalized texts tended to be a better match for the participants' personal writing styles than the pseudo-personalized texts.
+To check whether the personalization was successful, we computed the cosine similarity of each participant's concatenated responses from the fine-tuning survey and the concatenated AI-generated texts presented to the respective participant in Part 2.
+We expected that the similarity of texts for the true personalization group should be larger than for the placebo-personalization group that received non-personalized texts.
+Indeed, on average, the cosine similarity was larger for the true personalization group ($M = .77$, $SD = .04$) compared to the placebo-personalization condition ($M = .72 $, $SD =.06 $, $t(25.72) = -2.89$, $p = .008$, $d = -1.06$). \autoref{tab:personalization_getting} confirms that participants found the personalized texts tended to be a better match for the participants' personal writing styles than the placebo-personalized texts.

 \paragraph{H1.1 \& H3: Sense of Ownership}